ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 ##### ElasticSearch specific configuration

-fluentd-elasticsearch plugin supports the creation of index templates and ILM policies associated to them during the process of creating a new index in ES.
+fluentd-elasticsearch plugin supports the creation of index templates and ILM policies associated to each new index it creates in ES.

-[Index Templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html) can be used for controlling the way ES automatically maps/discover log's field data types and the way ES indexes these fields.
+[Index Templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html) is used for controlling the way ES automatically maps/discover log's field data types and the way ES indexes these fields.
 [ES Index Lifecycle Management (ILM)](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html) is used for automating the management of indices, and setting data retention policies.

-Additionally separate ES indexes can be created for storing logs from different containers/app.
-Each index might have their own index template containing specific mapping configuration (schema definition) and its own ILM policy (different retention policies per log type).
-This separation of logs in different indexes is an alternative solution to [issue #58](https://github.com/ricsanfre/pi-cluster/issues/58) , https://github.com/ricsanfre/pi-cluster/issues/58) avoiding mismatch-data-type ingestion errors that might occur when enabling Merge_Log option in fluentbit's kubernetes filter configuration.
+Additionally, separate ES indexes can be created for storing logs from different containers/app.
+Each index might has its own index template containing specific mapping configuration (schema definition) and its own ILM policy (different retention policies per log type).
+Storing logs from different applications in different indexes is an alternative solution to [issue #58](https://github.com/ricsanfre/pi-cluster/issues/58), avoiding mismatch-data-type ingestion errors that might occur when Merge_Log, option in fluentbit's kubernetes filter configuration, is enabled.

 [ILM using fixed index names](https://github.com/uken/fluent-plugin-elasticsearch/blob/master/README.Troubleshooting.md#fixed-ilm-indices) has been configured.
 Default plugin behaviour of creating indexes in logstash format (one new index per day) is not used.
-[Dynamic index template configuration](https://github.com/uken/fluent-plugin-elasticsearch/blob/master/README.Troubleshooting.md#configuring-for-dynamic-index-or-template) is configured so a separate index will be generated for each namespace (index name: fluendt-namespace), using a common ILM policy and setting automatic rollover.
+[Dynamic index template configuration](https://github.com/uken/fluent-plugin-elasticsearch/blob/master/README.Troubleshooting.md#configuring-for-dynamic-index-or-template) is configured, so a separate index will be generated for each namespace (index name: fluentd-namespace) with a common ILM policy.

 - ILM policy